 (check out how I solved our other Boob Light problem

 with a beautiful makeover.)

 Goose neck lights are awesome and I knew I wanted them over the sink.
 I love how they look, and the graceful curve is a nice visual relief to all the angles of the open beam ceiling.

 The industrial nature of these lights looks perfect in our classic kitchen.
-Can you see why they’re one of my favorite kitchen features?
+Can you see why they’re one of my favorite features in my kitchen?

 No kitchen renovation would be complete without under-cabinet lights.
 After tons of research and reading online reviews until my eyes crossed I chose these LightKiwi Dimmable LED lights.

 The lights come in kits that can be daisy chained together and plugged into a wall.
 Or you can do like us and wire them to a transformer with a master dimmer.

 I love that they have a shield to protect the bulbs and it gives some moisture protection from the coffee pot or steam from the stove.
 If you are in the market for under-cabinet lights, these are what you want.
 You can see a few other options below.